michaelsrichter/azure-elastic-risk-agent/docs/IndexDocumentFunction-README.md

 ### Required Fields

-- `documentMetadata.{FilenameWithExtension}`: The filename with extension (used for ID generation)
+- `documentMetadata.filenameWithExtension`: The filename with extension (used for ID generation)
 - `pageNumber`: Page number of the document (integer)
 - `pageChunkNumber`: Chunk number within the page (integer)
 - `chunk`: The extracted text content (string)

 ### Optional Fields

-All other fields in `documentMetadata` are optional but recommended for better document management and search functionality.
+All other fields in `documentMetadata` are optional but recommended for better document management and search functionality:
+- `id`: Unique document identifier
+- `fullPath`: Full path to the document
+- `versionNumber`: Document version
+- `modified`: Last modified timestamp
+- `created`: Creation timestamp
+- `link`: Link to the original document

 ## Response Format